The Sajama Lines

 1) How did they keep them so straight for such large distances, even over rugged terrain?

-2) Why do some of them not go anywhere, and run almost parallel to other lines, making it pointless to make a new one if it were a path or some kind.
+2) Why do some of them not go anywhere and run almost parallel to other lines, making it pointless to make a new one if it were a path of some kind?

-It seems no one has a good explanation for the lines, but who ever made them put in a huge amount of effort.
-They were made simply by raking away the top layer and digging down a few inches, nothing more, and since there is no paving of any kind and at no point any sort of building works such as arch’s, they seem quite pointless.
+It seems no one has a good explanation for the lines, but whoever made them put in a huge amount of effort.
+They were made simply by raking away the top layer and digging down a few inches, nothing more, and since there is no paving of any kind and at no point any sort of building works such as arches, they seem quite pointless.